 The clone map from which the heatmaps were produced is our main contribution.
 It can be used to understand the similarity relations in samples of projects or to curate samples to reduce duplicates.
 Consider for instance a subset that focuses on the most active projects, as done in [Borges et al. 2016], by filtering on the number of stars or commits a project has.
-For example, the clones Fig. 2.
+For example, the clones for the 10K most popular projects are summarized Table 1.
 File-hash duplication in subsets.